Ever wondered how to make Japanese Karaage chicken recipe at home? It's a journey that turns simple ingredients into a crispy, flavorful treat.

 Chicken thighs with skin on are the top pick for karaage.
 They stay juicy and taste better than chicken breast.
 Cut them into 1-inch pieces for even cooking and the best texture.

-Marinate the chicken for 30 minutes to 1 hour.
+Let the chicken soak in the marinade for at least 30 minutes, or up to an hour, to enhance its flavor.
 This lets the flavors soak into the meat and tenderize it.
 But don't marinate too long, as the salt can make the meat tough.

 Potato starch makes karaage lighter and crisper.
 Cornstarch is a good substitute if you can't find potato starch.
 For the best taste, use potato starch or mix it with cornstarch.